Talk to Parent Help: 1-800-716-3468

 - 26% sought assistance with co-parenting and parenting issues

 - 26% reported drug and alcohol abuse issues

 - 28% asked for help with denied access to children and/or fear of parental abduction

-Parent Help opens cases for biological parents and caretakers (those legally functioning in a parental role, including grandparents, and other family members).
-Callers seeking assistance from Parent Help are the parents/caretakers of children 17 years old or younger, although the age limit may be extended in the event of legal guardianship due to a child’s mental/physical condition, or on-going support obligations.
+Parent Help case managers only open cases for biological parents and caretakers, as in those legally functioning in a parental role.
+Callers seeking assistance from Parent Help must be the parents/caretakers of children 17 or younger, although the age limit may be extended in the event of legal guardianship due to a child’s mental/physical condition, or on-going support obligations.

 Parent Help also provides consultation and information to allied service professionals.